 Great food deserves great drinks to go with it.
 And Ireland certainly delivers.
-Irish whiskey ranges from the traditional flavours of Bushmills and Jameson to newer tastes of Teeling, Glendalough, Nephin and Blackwater.
+Irish whiskey ranges from the traditional Bushmills and Jameson to newer tastes of Teeling, Glendalough, Nephin and Blackwater.
 The craft-beer industry is flourishing, with Brú Brewery, Bo Bristle and Hilden to name just a few.
-Or try one of the new breeds of Irish artisan gins from small distilleries including Dingle Distillery in County Kerry and ShortCross Gin in County Down.
+Or try one of the new breed of Irish artisan gins from small distilleries including Dingle Distillery in County Kerry and ShortCross Gin in County Down.
 Finally, don't miss the awardwinning AJ Apple Juice, made from freshly pressed Armagh apples - simply delicious!

-1 Hatch & Sons, Dublin A great place in the heart of the city for local, traditional dishes.
+L Hatch & Sons, Dublin A great place in the heart of the city for local, traditional dishes.
 2 Established Coffee, Belfast Delicious breads, salads and apple pies in the charming Cathedral Quarter district.
-3 The Woollen Mills, Dublin Serves up tasty interpretations of traditional Irish dishes.
-4 Hilden Brewery, Lisburn Beer from the oldest independent brewery on the island of Ireland.
-5 Stunning seafood at Ox, Belfast Michelinstarred dishes made with the best local ingredients.
+3 The Woollen Mills, Dublin Serves up tasty interpretation of traditional Irish dishes.
+4 Hilden Brewery, Lisburn The oldest independent brewery on the island of Ireland.
+5 Stunning seafood at Ox, Belfast Michelin